semantic-release/git/README.md

 When using with the [changelog](https://github.com/semantic-release/changelog), [npm](https://github.com/semantic-release/npm) or [github](https://github.com/semantic-release/github) plugins:
 - The [changelog](https://github.com/semantic-release/changelog) plugin must be called first in order to update the changelog file so the [git](https://github.com/semantic-release/git) and [npm](https://github.com/semantic-release/npm) plugin can include it in the release.
 - The [npm](https://github.com/semantic-release/npm) plugin must be called second in order to update the `package.json` file so the [git](https://github.com/semantic-release/git) plugin can include it in the release commit.
-- The [github](https://github.com/semantic-release/github) plugin must be called last to create a [Github Release](https://help.github.com/articles/about-releases/) that reference the tag created by the [git](https://github.com/semantic-release/git) plugin.
+- The [github](https://github.com/semantic-release/github) plugin must be called last to create a [GitHub Release](https://help.github.com/articles/about-releases/) that reference the tag created by the [git](https://github.com/semantic-release/git) plugin.

 To use with the [changelog](https://github.com/semantic-release/changelog), [github](https://github.com/semantic-release/github) and [npm](https://github.com/semantic-release/npm) plugins: